Private keys are often represented in Base58Check called a Bitcoin Secret (also known as Wallet Import Format or simply WIF), like Bitcoin Addresses.

 Get the corresponding address.

 Send bitcoins to it.
-As much as you cannot afford to lose, so it will keep you focused and motivated to get them back during the following lessons.
+More than what you can afford to lose, so it will keep you focused and motivated to get them back during the following lessons.